-Odisha: Like West Bengal, in Odhisa too, Diwali festival is marked with paying tributes to forefathers.
+Like West Bengal, in Odhisa too, Diwali festival is marked with paying tributes to ancestors.
 “Badabadua ho andhaara e asa Aluaa e Jaao Baaisi pahacha e Gadagadau thaao”, which means “oh our ancestors, seers and gods, you came on the dark night of Mahalaya, and now it is time for you to depart for heaven, so we are showing light, may you attain peace in abode of Jagannatha!”

 Western India is mostly associated with business and trade.
 Few days before Diwali, the markets of Western India are crowded with Diwali shoppers.
-In Gujarat, on the night before Diwali, Gujaratis create colorful rangolis in front of their houses.
+In Gujarat, on the night before Diwali, Gujaratis create colourful rangolis in front of their houses.
 Rangoli is an integral part of Diwali in all states in Western India.
 Footprints are also drawn to welcome Goddess Laxmi.
-On Diwali, houses are brightly lit.
+On Diwali, homes are brightly lit.
 For Gujaratis, Diwali is New Year.

 On this day, any new venture, buying of properties, the opening of offices, shops, and special occasions like marriages are considered auspicious.
 In some houses in Gujarat, a diya lit with ghee is left burning the whole night.
 The next morning, the flame collected from this diya is used to make kajal, which is applied by women on their eyes.
 This is considered to be a very auspicious custom and is believed to bring prosperity to for the whole year.
-Like North India, Diwali is celebrated for 5 days in Western India too.
+Like North India, Diwali is celebrated for five days in Western India too.

-In Maharashtra, Diwali is celebrated for 4 days.
+In Maharashtra, Diwali is celebrated for four days.
 Vasubaras is the first day and is celebrated by performing an Aarti of the cows and calves.
 This signifies the love between a mother and her baby.
 The next day is Dhanteras or Dhanatrayodashi, which is celebrated in the same way as in other regions.
 On the third day, Narakchaturdashi, people take scented oil bath early morning and visit a temple.
 After this, the Maharashtrians feasts on a special Diwali preparation consisting of delicious sweets like “karanji” and “ladoo” and spicy eatables like “chakli” and “sev”.
 This feast is known as Faral.
 The fourth day, which is the main Diwali day, Lakshmi Puja is performed.
 In every house, Goddess Lakshmi and items of wealth like money and jewellery are worshipped.

 Another unique ritual in South India observed on Diwali is Thalai Deepavali.
 On this day, newlyweds spend their first Diwali in the bride’s parental home.

 Harikatha or the musical narration of the story of Lord Hari is performed in many areas.
-It is believed that Lord Krishna’s consort Satyabhama had actually killed demon Narakasura.
+It is believed that Lord Krishna’s consort Satyabhama had killed demon Narakasura.
 Therefore, prayers are offered to special clay idols of Satyabhama.
 Rest of the celebrations is similar to those observed in other southern states.

 Diwal Puja Timings and Muhurat